 Answering a question in Greece can be tougher than you think.
 In Greek, the word for "No" can sound like "Okay"—Oxi, pronounced OH-kee (as in "okey-dokey").
 Others pronounce it Oh-shee or Oh-hee.
 Remember, if it sounds at all like "okay" it means "no way!"

 On the flip side, the word for "Yes"—Neh, sounds like "no." It may help to think it sounds like "now," as in "Let's do it right now."

 While these phrases are fun to use, it's not recommended to try to make travel arrangements in Greek unless you are truly comfortable in the language and good at pronunciation, or there is no other alternative available, which, for the casual tourist, almost never happens in Greece.

 Otherwise, you may end up with a situation like this: "Yes, honey, the taxi driver just said it's okay, he'll drive us all the way to Mount Olympus from Athens.
 But when I asked him to drive us over to the Acropolis, he said "Nah.
 Funny guy."
 Even if you know Oxi means "No" in Greek, and Neh means "Yes," your brain may still tell you the opposite.

 More Language Resources

 This valuable resource on learning the Greek alphabet in eight 3-minute lessons will help you get a grasp on traveler's Greek.
 Go through these fun lessons—they are quick, easy ways to help you learn to read and speak basic Greek.

 Practice The Greek Alphabet with Greek Roadsigns

-Already know the Greek alphabet?
-See how you do on these Greek road signs.
+If you already know the Greek alphabet, see how you do on these Greek road signs.
 If you are driving yourself in Greece, this skill is essential.
 While most major road signs are repeated in English, the first ones you'll see will be in Greek.
 Knowing your letters can give you a few precious moments to make that necessary lane change safely.